openshiro/botdevs.ai/app/views/cold_messages/tips/en.md

 1. Bring up compensation, budget, and experience level as soon as possible.
 1. This is an organic conversation between two real people.
 Treat it like such.

 Questions?
-Email the founder – that's me, Duncan! – at [duncan@waivolt.com](mailto:duncan@waivolt.com).
+Email the founder – that's me, Duncan! – at [duncan@botdevs.ai](mailto:duncan@botdevs.ai).